KabirSuri/KabirSuri/README.md

 ### Glad to see you here!
 I’m a senior in high school.
 I'm a competitive programmer, game developer, and engineer.

-I have participated in competitive programming since my sophomore year, currently studying for the Platinum Divison of the USA Computing Olympiad.
+I have participated in competitive programming since my sophomore year, currently studying for the Gold Divison of the USA Computing Olympiad.
 I have experience working with teams as a member of an Indie Game Development team, for which I also produce music for.

 <br/>